 Turn off all your appliances and lights for at least three hours.
 Watch your meter during this time.
 If the numbers keep going up, there could be a fault.

 Check your digital meter.
 Does it show an error message?

 Look for any signs of leakage.
 If your meter’s leaking, contact your supplier immediately for assistance.

 A sudden, unexplained power cut could also be a sign of a faulty meter.
-If you suspect problems due to sudden spikes in your energy bills or any of these other warning signs, report it to your supplier.
-They’ll send an expert to test your meter.
+If you suspect problems due to sudden spikes in your energy bills or any of these other warning signs, report it to your supplier, who will send an expert to test your meter.